What's Covered Under Personal Property Coverage?

 Scheduled Personal Property: Covering High-Value Items

-When an item's value exceeds your policy's sub-limit, the solution is scheduled personal property coverage — an optional endorsement that lists specific high-value items individually with their own dedicated coverage amounts.
+When an item's value exceeds your policy's sub-limit, the solution is a scheduled personal property endorsement, an optional add-on that lists specific high-value items individually with their own dedicated coverage amounts.

 Commonly scheduled items include: